lxwooxy/detectingdatabreach/README.md

 ## Exploratory data analysis
-The dataset might not be fully representative of real world data breaches – for example, looking at the healthcare industry alone, there are years where no entries were lost.
+The dataset might not be fully representative of real-world data breaches – for example, looking at the healthcare industry alone, there are years where no entries were lost.
 Cursory research shows that this is not the case, although the spike in 2014-2015 is accurate, and the steady increase thereafter.

 ![Visualizing the given dataset](graphs/industryrecords.png)